 Figure 3.2.
-Maximum Weekly Average Temperature (MWAT) values calculated for water temperature collected at five sites in the San Mateo Creek watershed over 22 weeks of monitoring in WY 2020.
+Weekly average temperature values calculated for water temperature collected at five sites in the San Gregorio Creek watershed over 21 weeks of monitoring in WY 2021.
 The MWAT threshold (17°C) is shown for comparison.

-Water temperature data, calculated as a daily average, for monitoring sites in San Mateo Creek and Polhemus Creek collected during WY 2020, are shown in Figure 3.3.
-In WY 2020, water temperatures generally increased through the sampling period from April to September.
-Temperature peaks occurred in late-May/early-June, mid-August, and early-September.
+Water temperature data, calculated as a daily average, for the five monitoring sites in San Gregorio Creek and Alpine Creek, are shown in Figure 3.3.
+Water temperatures generally increased through the sampling period from April to mid-August, with temperatures starting to decline at the end of August through early September.
+Temperature peaks occurred in early-May and mid-June.
 The increases in water temperature closely correspond to the air temperatures observed during the sampling period.
-Maximum daily air temperatures recorded at SFO, approximately five miles north of San Mateo Creek are shown in Figure 3.4.
+Maximum daily air temperatures recorded at San Francisco International Airport are shown in Figure 3.4.

-Figure 3.3 Water temperature, shown as daily average, collected between May and September 2020 five sites in San Mateo Creek and Polhemus Creek, San Mateo County.
-The MRP trigger threshold (25°C) is shown for comparison.
+Figure 3.3 Water temperature, shown as daily average, collected between April and September 2021 at five sites in San Gregorio Creek and Alpine Creek, San Mateo County.
+The MRP trigger threshold (24°C) is shown for comparison.

-Figure 3.4 Maximum daily air temperature at San Francisco International Airport, May -September 2020 (NOAA station USW00023234).
+Figure 3.4 Maximum daily air temperature at San Francisco International Airport, April 14 - September 7, 2021 (NOAA station USW00023234).